 “We couldn’t do what we do without the amazing community support we receive.”

-We are very clear in what we aim to do at St Giles Hospice.
 We understand that caring for one person to another is a very personal experience, not only to the individual but also the surrounding family members.
 We engage with people and the local community to tackle the taboos associated with illness, dying and grieving.

 Quality of our care